Make DIY Vintage Spindle American Flags for Decor!

 - Antique store

-These vintage finds are perfect for adding your own signature style to patriotic crafts without the extra cost.
+These vintage finds are perfect for adding your own signature style to patriotic crafts without the additional cost.
 It’s an easy way to bring vintage charm to your summer decor! and a Fourth of July celebration!

 Make DIY Spindle Flags and Find Creative Ways to Display Them

 Go ahead and make DIY Vintage Spindle American Flags for Decor!
 Add your own signature style and take creative license with colors, finishes, and how you display them.
 Whether you keep the white stars crisp or give them an aged look, it’s so much fun creating something unique for Independence Day.
 These flags look great on a wreath for the front door or mixed into your outdoor decor to bring charm and personality to your patriotic celebration.
+Thank you for stopping!
+Now visit Stephanie at Gathered in the Kitchen

 Make DIY Vintage Spindle American Flags for Decor!